instructorKC/reactSetup/README.md

 1. In terminal type `npx create-react-app my-app-name-here`
 2. In terminal type `cd my-app-name-here`
 3. Go to github and create a new repository without a readme
-4. Follow the directions github(start at command git branch -M main re-naming)  re-naming the branch from master to main
+4. Follow the directions github(skip commit and every thing before it) start at re-naming the branch from master to main

 `git branch -M main`